eficode-academy/circle-ci-workshop/README.md

 If you wanted to try this on the GilderRose project, you would have to complete the snippet, write a suitable `Dockerfile` and integrate this build step in the existing workflow.

+> Hint: We know that the Gilded rose is not an application that you can "run".
+So in order to "play" that it works, just add the build jar file in the image, and make a ENTRYPOINT that list the folder where you added the jar file.

 > Hint: You can find lots of information about `$CIRCLE_SHA1` and the other environment variables provided by CircleCI in https://circleci.com/docs/2.0/env-vars/ and https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables